wso2/docs-choreo-dev/en/docs/administer/configure-built-in-idp/configure-a-user-store-with-built-in-idp.md

-# Configure a User Store in Choreo Built-In Identity Provider
+# Configure a User Store with Built-In Identity Provider

 Developers looking to experiment with a complete application development process that includes user authentication and authorization can utilize Choreo's Built-In Identity Provider (IDP).
 This feature allows you to easily test your application's authentication by setting up test users and groups within Choreo.